chrisnoonan98675/site/xl-release/concept/jdbc-export-hooks-in-xl-release.markdown

 ## 3. Create an instance of export hook

-Go to `Settings -> Configuration` and configure an instance of your export hook.
+Go to `Settings -> Configuration` and configure an instance of your JDBC export hook.

 ## Other considerations

 #### Sample export hook

-There is a [sample export hook](https://github.com/xebialabs/xl-release-samples/tree/master/elastic-search-export-hook).
+There is a [sample export hook](https://github.com/xebialabs/xl-release-samples/tree/master/mysql-jdbc-export-hook).
 Play with it to understand how it works.

 #### Order of execution